Getting Started¶

 self.label.setText("The number is {}".format(self.number))

 We define inputs with a class Inputs, just like outputs are defined by Outputs.
-However, each input must be handled by a class methods.
-We mark the handlers by decorating them; in above case by putting @Inputs.number before the method’s definition.
+However, each input must be handled by a class method.
+We mark the handlers by decorating them; in the above case by putting @Inputs.number before the method’s definition.

 Notice how in the set_number method we check whether the number is None.
 None is sent to the widget when a connection between the widgets is removed or if the sending widget to which we are connected intentionally emptied the channel.